ramigs/ramigs.dev/src/site/posts/2021-06-12-automating-database-backups.md

 ## Infrastructure and tools

-As a rule of thumb, before implementing a custom solution, one should investigate if the problem has already been solved.
+As a general rule of thumb, before implementing a custom solution, one should investigate if the problem has already been solved.

 Although many times it has been solved already, a solution that perfectly fits